RakshithKothuru/Computer-Architecture/README.md

 2. The MMU searches the TLB.
 3. If the TLB misses, the page table is examined.
 4. The required PTE has `Present = 0`.
-5. The MMU raises a **page-fault exception**.
+5. The MMU raises a page-fault exception.
 6. Control transfers from the process to the operating system.
-7. The OS checks whether the virtual address is valid for that process.
+7. The OS checks whether the virtual address is valid.
-8. If the address is invalid, the OS reports a memory-access violation.
+8. If it is invalid, the OS reports an access violation.
-9. If the address is valid but the page is not in RAM, the OS locates it on secondary storage.
+9. If it is valid but not present, the OS locates the page on secondary storage.
 10. The OS finds a free physical frame.
-11. If no free frame exists, the OS selects another page for eviction.
+11. If no frame is free, another page is selected for eviction.
 12. If the selected page is dirty, it is written to secondary storage.
-13. The required page is read from secondary storage into the selected frame.
+13. The required page is loaded into the selected physical frame.
 14. The OS updates the page-table entry.
 15. The relevant TLB entry is inserted or updated.
 16. The interrupted instruction is restarted.